In your state

 Senate committee approves bill to put more local food in Maine schools.

-The Massachusetts Association for Healthy, Physical Education, Recreation & Dance (MAHPERD) School Health Educator’s Conference is August 7-8 at the Salem Hotel & Suites in Salem, MA.
+The Massachusetts Association for Healthy, Physical Education, Recreation & Dance (MAHPERD) School Health Educator’s Conference is August 5-6 at the Publick House Historic Inn and Country Lodge in Sturbridge, MA.

 Explore the Michigan Building Healthy Communities program and apply for a grant to take action at your school!